On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Rob: Yeah.
 And his version of it is strange.
 Like, the woman singing it is a much- a cool- cooler version.

-Charlie: [sings a tune] Thank you for being my friend.
+Charlie: [sings a tune] Thank you for being a friend.

 Megan: Gary Portnoy.